Gr8Gatsby/vanilla/README.md

     yarn
     ```

+    The build produces a production version by default.
+It is minified and tree-shaken.

 1. Create a scratch org and provide it with an alias
     ```
     sfdx force:org:create -s -f config/project-scratch-def.json -a vanilla